Caionnc/Caionnc/README.md

 <h1 align="center">Hi 👋, I'm Caio Nascimento!</h1>
 <p align="center">Born and raised in Brazil, I graduated in Computer Science from the Universidade Federal da Paraíba.
-Currently, I work as a Front-end Web Developer using the React stack, along with TypeScript, React Redux, and Chakra UI.
+Currently, I work as a Software Engineer: Front-end Web Developer using the React stack, along with TypeScript, React Redux, Chakra UI and adventuring now in Vue.js.
 Being an extroverted person, I always strive to bring joy wherever I am or whatever I do, especially when it comes to coding and communication.
 We all need some happiness to make things better.
 So, feel free to reach out and chat.
 I will certainly respond.</p>

 - 🔭 I’m currently working on [LAVID - Projeto Paraíba Humana e Inteligente: Incubadora PB](https://incubadora.horizontesdeinovacao.pb.gov.br/)